Finding used building materials on classified lists and through online brokers

 Reclaimed foam insulation boards © Michel Chenier

-The above stack of XPS foam insulation was purchased through an online classified website for $3 a sheet, whereas purchased new in a building supply store they would retail for about $40 a sheet.
+As an example, the above stack of XPS foam insulation was purchased through an online classified website for $3 a sheet, whereas purchased new in a building supply store they would retail for about $40 a sheet.

 It doesn’t take a calculator to know that that’s a pretty good deal, even if it requires a truck rental and some travelling time.
 It's dirty looking (but who cares) and the corners are not as sharp as they would be new but that is easily rectified with a can of spray foam after they are installed.
 Not every deal will necessarily be that great, but there is for sure money to save if you do a little digging.